draliceviolett/Scriptor-Jekyll-Theme/_posts/2023-09-07-blog-tour-the-opposite-of-lonely.md

 > 'Daughter Jenny is searching for her missing sister-in-law, who disappeared in tragic circumstances, while grand-daughter Hannah is asked to investigate increasingly dangerous conspiracy theorists, who are targeting a retired female astronaut ... putting her own life at risk.

 > 'With a body lost at sea, funerals for those with no one to mourn them, reports of strange happenings in outer space, a funeral crasher with a painful secret, and a violent attack on one of the family, The Skelfs face their most personal – and perilous – cases yet.
-Doing things their way may cost them everything...
+Doing things their way may cost them everything...'

 <img src="/images/the-opposite-of-lonely-200.jpg" alt="The Opposite of Lonely" style="float: right; margin-bottom: 10px; margin-left: 10px;">